-Section 5-Rules of Succession
+Section 4-Rules of Succession

-In the event of the inability of any Officer or Trustee to fulfill the duties of his/her position for any reason, the vacancy thus created shall be filled in the following manner: in the case of the vacancy in the position of President, the Vice President for Internal Affairs shall serve in that position for the remainder of the term; and in the case of a vacancy in the position of Vice President for Membership, , or Secretary or Vice President for Internal Affairs, Premedical Trustee, Graduate Trustee, or International Trustee, the BOT shall designate an individual to serve in that position for the remainder of the term; and in the case of a vacancy in any of the positions of Regional Director, the Board of Regional Directors, with the approval of a majority of the Chapter representatives in said Region, shall designate individuals who meet the qualifications for holding said positions to serve in those positions for the remainder of the terms.
+In the event of the inability of any Officer or Trustee to fulfill the duties of his/her position for any reason, the vacancy thus created shall be filled in the following manner: in the case of the vacancy in the position of President, the President-Elect shall serve in that position for the remainder of the term; and in the case of a vacancy in the position of Vice President for Membership, Vice President for Leadership Development, Vice President for Programming Development, Secretary or Vice President for Internal Affairs, Premedical Trustee, Graduate Trustee, or International Trustee, the BOT shall designate an individual to serve in that position for the remainder of the term; and in the case of a vacancy in any of the positions of Regional Director, the remaining members of the appropriate Board of Regional Directors (i.e. BRDs, PRDs, IRDs), the VPLD and Trustee of the appropriate caucus (i.e. PT, IT, or VPM), with the opportunity for Chapter representatives in said region to provide feedback, shall appoint individuals for holding said positions to serve in those positions for the remainder of the terms.
+With regard to the TNP Student-Editor, the EAB will determine the way in which to fill the vacancy, with the input of the BOT.